sonic-net/SONiC/doc/smart-switch/high-availability/smart-switch-ha-hld.md

 In HA setup, our upstream service will talk to our northbound interface for:

-- Programming SDN dash policies.
+- Programming SDN DASH policies.
 - Initiate the planned operation, or unplanned operation which can be destructive.
 - Get HA states and receive the HA state reports.
 - Setting up the traffic forwarding tunnels.